-Students are generally taught to perform dimensional analysis by setting universal constants equal to 1 which takes advantage of natural correlations otherwise hidden by arbitrary units.
+Students are generally taught to perform dimensional analysis by setting universal constants equal to 1, which takes advantage of physical correlations that arbitrary units leave obscured.
 A more insightful way of teaching these correlations is to restate compound-dimensional constants as Planck units in each unit dimension.
 This gives a more granular form of the equations and correlations.

-The 2022 CODATA adjustment of Fundamental Physical Constants published by the US National Institute of Standards and Technologies shows that the speed of light and Planck constant are equal to Planck units in their unit dimensions.
+The 2022 CODATA adjustment of Fundamental Physical Constants published by the US National Institute of Standards and Technologies shows that the speed of light and Planck constant can be expressed as Planck units in their unit dimensions.

 and

-Evaluating other universal constants shows that they are similarly equal to Planck units in their unit dimensions.
+Evaluating other universal constants shows that they can similarly be expressed as Planck units in their unit dimensions.

 | Image | Name | Dimensions | File Type | File Type | |